 And ok, there’s not the greatest offer of food and drink, but there’s places to eat very close by and you can just walk in and out as much as you like because they give you a handy stamp on the hand.

-As far as steampunk goes, I saw less steampunks at the convention this year (last year there were at least 8 of us, this year I counted 6) but there was definitely more steampunk merchandise on offer.
+As far as steampunk goes, I saw less steampunks at the convention this year (last year there were at least eight of us, this year I counted six) but there was definitely more steampunk merchandise on offer.
 While this is obviously not a steampunk convention, it is very welcoming to followers of the movement and there is definitely some catering to their interests going on, which is always nice to see.